Discover tips and resources to make piano practicing more fun and effective!

 How to create an effective piano practice routine

-A good practice routine includes working on technique, developing music skills like sight reading or playing by ear, working on new songs, reviewing old songs, and also time for creativity and fun.
+As you learn more and more, a good piano practice routine will eventually include working on technique, developing music skills like sight reading or playing by ear, working on new songs, reviewing old songs, and also time for creativity and fun.
 Here’s an example:

-2. Do some finger power exercises, such as playing scales and arpeggios
+- Do some finger exercises, such as playing scales and arpeggios

-The order of the steps depends on the piano student.
+The order of the steps is flexible.
 Some may enjoy starting by playing piano pieces they already know.
 Others may want to save that for the end of the practice session.
 The important thing is to be consistent and make sure that daily practice time is balanced between developing a variety of piano abilities.

 To help keep on top of your piano practice routine, we have a free piano practice chart for you to download.